GISMentors/isprs-summer-school-2016/lesson4/lakeseries.rst

 Raster spatial-temporal data can be extract into new datasets using :grasscmd:`t.rast.extract`.
-In the example below will be created three new datasets for first, second and third three hours.
+In the example below will be created three new datasets for first, second and third three hours of flooding.

 .. code-block:: bash